What can probably be the things to do in Tennessee? This is the first thought that comes to mind when planning a trip to Tennessee.

 On the trip down, you can learn about the cave’s history, get an exclusive look at the waterfall light show, and learn about the various rocks.

-Visiting Ruby Falls in Chattanooga is one of the most fun things to do in Tennessee.
+Visiting Ruby Falls in Chattanooga should be on your list while exploring Tennessee.
 You can visit Lookout Mountain, enjoy the landscape, and descend to get lost in the mesmerizing waterfalls.

 13. Ryman Auditorium – Nashville